TandeepGill/Rentalverse-old/README.md

 # Data to Input for Demo Purposes

-To make things easier, here's some data below to use on the **Add A New Property Form** in order to demo the web application.
+To make things easier, here's some property and tenant data below to use on the **Add A New Property Form** and **Lease Details Form**, respectively, in order to demo the web application.
 Alternatively, please feel free to manually input any data of your choosing.
-You can get images of properties from the following website: https://www.istockphoto.com/search/2/image?family=creative&phrase=home%20exterior
+You can get stock images of properties from the following website: https://www.istockphoto.com/search/2/image?family=creative&phrase=home%20exterior

 Right click on an image of a property, click **Copy Image Address**, and paste it into the add a new property form's **Image** field.

-Property Data:
+**Property Data:**

 - Type: Single-Family
 - Address Line 1: 4701 Prospect Road